fsprojects/fantomas/README.md

 ## Early builds

-Every once and a while an `alpha` or `beta` version is published to https://www.nuget.org/.
+Every once in a while an `alpha` or `beta` version is published to https://www.nuget.org/.
 Our previous MyGet feed is now deprecated.

 ## Benchmarks